apigee/apigee-remote-service-envoy/README.md

 #### Deployment and Service

-Now create the `apigee-remote-service-envoy` Deployment and Service:
+Now create the `apigee-remote-service-envoy` Deployment and Service.

+#### Apigee SaaS

+Edit `samples/istio/saas-apigee-remote-service-envoy.yaml` to set the image to your version.

     kubectl apply -f samples/istio/saas-apigee-remote-service-envoy.yaml

+#### Apigee Hybrid

+Edit `samples/istio/hybrid-apigee-remote-service-envoy.yaml` to set the image to your version.

+    kubectl apply -f samples/istio/hybrid-apigee-remote-service-envoy.yaml

 ## Run the Envoy Proxy